Chicago River Schools Network

 Welcome to River Education

 The Chicago River Schools Network (CRSN), provides K-12 teachers the training and personalized assistance they need to immerse their students in the turbulent history, evolving ecology, and improving health of the Chicago River.
-The story we tell will engage, provoke, and inspire all those we teach to increase their awareness of, empathy toward, and actions benefiting the Chicago River ecosystem, including the plant, animal and human communities which are of a part of it.
-The river is a dynamic source of real-world information to teach about water, science, history and culture in the classroom.
-It is also an excellent tool for hands-on scientific experimentation, water quality monitoring, art/writing projects, and ecological restoration for students of all ages.
+The story we tell will engage, provoke, and inspire all those we teach to increase their awareness of, empathy toward, and actions benefiting the Chicago River system, including the plant, animal and human communities which are of a part of it.
+The river is an excellent setting to teach about water quality, science, history and culture for students of all ages.

 View a short presentation (just 12 slides) about the Chicago River Schools Network.

 With some exceptions, all services and materials are FREE to K-12 schools within the Chicago River watershed who are members of the CRSN.
 Member schools have been to a Friends' workshop or have had a consultation with our education staff.

 Community groups, schools located outside the watershed, universities, for-profit organizations, and some non-profits may have associated fees for programming.
 We are willing to provide ongoing and individualized assistance for educators.
 If you can’t find what you’re looking for, please contact our education staff.